Life As a Home Economics Professor

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Are There Job Opportunities for Home Economics Professors?
+Is There Job Demand for Home Economics Professors?

-In 2016, there was an estimated number of 3,500 jobs in the United States for Home Economics Professor.
+There were about 3,500 jobs for Home Economics Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 8.6% which is above the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Home Economics Professor by 2026.
-There will be an estimated 300 positions for Home Economics Professor per year.
+The BLS estimates 300 yearly job openings in this field.

 The states with the most job growth for Home Economics Professor are Utah, Missouri, and Tennessee.
 Watch out if you plan on working in Wisconsin, Oregon, or Nebraska.
 These states have the worst job growth for this type of profession.